Find out if you need to replace your laptop with a tablet

 Companies have been promoting tablets as serious computing devices for a long time—at least as far back as Microsoft’s 2001 Tablet PC.
-In the last few years, though, as both hardware and software become more powerful, they’ve actually started to look like genuine laptop alternatives.
+Over the last few years, though, as both hardware and software have become more powerful, they’ve actually begun to look like genuine laptop alternatives.

 If your aging computer’s life is coming to an end, consider replacing it with a new tablet for a simpler and more lightweight experience.
-Yes, it’s a big decision to make and there are a lot of pros and cons to switching devices, but we’re here to help you make the best decision for you.
+That said, laptops and tablets excel at different things, so switching won’t be the right move for everyone.
+It’s a challenging choice, but we’re here to help you make the best decision for you.

 For example, if you can’t function without a proper mouse and keyboard, you’re probably better off sticking with a laptop or desktop.
-Even though you can now plug in keyboards and connect your tablet to a mouse via Bluetooth, this type of device is just not designed for this kind of control.
+Even though you can plug in keyboards and connect your tablet to a mouse via Bluetooth, this type of device is just not designed for off-screen control.

-But if you do a lot of your computing through web browser platforms, switching to a tablet makes more sense.
+But if you do a lot of your computing in web browsers, switching to a tablet makes sense.
 You will still be able to spend time with apps like Netflix, Spotify, your email inbox, and various social networks without changing any habits.
 And if you already store most of your files in the cloud, the switch will be a snap.

-The switching process varies considerably depending on which slate you choose—iPadOS (the tablet spin-off of iOS), Android, and Windows 10 all have very different tablet operating systems.
+The process of actually switching from a laptop to a tablet will vary considerably depending on which slate you choose—iPadOS (the tablet spin-off of iOS), Android, and Windows all have very different tablet operating systems.
 To avoid any frustration as you make the jump, you’ll need to pick the right one.